 Employers should keep the discussion brief and clear.
 If they sugar-coat their reasoning, this may mislead the employee, potentially making them liable for unfair or unlawful dismissal.
 It is also advised that employers take notes throughout the discussion to prevent any future disputes on the grounds for the termination of the contract and the benefits the employee is entitled to.

-A termination notice should be given in writing, so both the employer and employee is aware of the circumstances of the termination.
+A termination notice should be given in writing, so both the employer and employee are aware of the circumstances of the termination.
 See examples of termination notices for various reasons: misconduct, poor performance and absence from work.

-Employers should first ensure that the layoff is necessary, due to reasons like significant organizational changes to the company.
+Employers should first ensure that the layoff is necessary, due to compelling reasons like significant organizational changes to the company.
 Redundancy, for example, can be avoided by filling vacancies elsewhere in the business with existing employees.
 Once an employer has decided that they must lay off an employee, they must determine who will be laid off.

 Selection criteria should be created to identify the employee traits that align or do not align with the company’s goals.
-Factors of such factors include the employee’s seniority, performance, job knowledge and skills.
+Elements of such factors include the employee’s seniority, performance, job duties, knowledge and skills.
 For example, it might be fair to lay off an employee with lower qualification and skills compared to other staff.

 An organisation should not consider criteria that might be automatically unfair, for example, individuals who are members of a certain race, age, those with a disability, those who are acting as a trade union representative or those who are pregnant.
 An employer should avoid discriminating against others – this may require them to check relevant legislation to prevent any future claims of an unlawful dismissal or workplace discrimination.